Sin-city-eng/Sin-city-eng.github.io/README.md

             </div>

             <p class="works-note">
-                A selection of personal projects & group projects, experiments, illustrations and 3D work.
+                A selection of personal projects, experiments,
+                illustrations and 3D work.
+Replace these placeholders with your actual portfolio pieces.
             </p>

         </div>